XianyiCheng/HiDex/Readme.md

 1. You first want to create a task folder, it doesn't matter where you put the folder, but we recommend to put it under `{project-root}/data`.
 We recommend copying the folder `{project-root}/data/template_task`.

 2. For starting, we recommend using our preset robot models.
-Then, the only thing you need to do is to modify the `setup.yaml`.
+Then, the only thing you need to do is to modify `{project-root}/data/{your_task_folder}/setup.yaml`.
 Please follow the instructions in `{project-root}/data/template_task/setup.yaml` to make your own task.
 It is also beneficial to refer to other tasks in the `data` folder.

 3. Now you are ready to run your own task with the command `build/bin/hidex_planner data/{your-task-folder}`